Farewell to Reason

 Paul Feyerabend.
 The book includes some reprinted essays published in other venues and was published by Verso Books, which also published Against Method and Science in a Free Society.
 The primary goal of the book is to trace the historical origins of "rationalism" and argue for a version of relativism and cultural diversity.

 Translations

-Farewell to Reason has been translated into five languages:
+Farewell to Reason has been translated into numerous languages: